Frederick Fortune

-Frederick Joseph Fortune, Jr. (April 1, 1921 – April 20, 1994) is an American bobsledder who competed from the late 1940s to the mid-1960s.
+Frederick Joseph Fortune, Jr. (April 1, 1921 – April 20, 1994) was an American bobsledder who competed from the late 1940s to the mid-1960s.
 Competing in two Winter Olympics, he won the bronze medal in the two-man event at St. Moritz in 1948.
 Four years later he finished seventh in the two-man event at the 1952 Winter Olympics.

 Fortune also won three bronze medals at the FIBT World Championships with two medals in two-man (1949, 1950) and one medal in four-man (1965).

 In addition to bobsledding, Fred Fortune was a fine skier and he served during World War II in the 10th Mountain Division Ski Troops, during which time he earned a Bronze Star After the war, he returned to Lake Placid where he won the 1947 North American 2-man title with his Olympic partner, Sky Carron.
 Fortune’s occupation was as a contractor.
 He founded and built two towns – North Pole, New York and North Pole, Colorado (on Pikes Peak) – both Santa Claus Children's Villages.